TallDave67/simple-coroutine/README.md

 The clang 11 compiler is halfway between experimental and full support for coroutines.

-Thanks a bunch to Peter Würtz for providing the particular syntax that got me over the halfway point roadblock.
+Thanks a bunch to Peter Würtz for providing some bridge code that got me over the halfway point roadblock.

 [Bypass GCC coroutine guards](https://bugreports.qt.io/browse/QTCREATORBUG-24634?gerritReviewStatus=Open)